 Zoos provide a vital resource to conservation efforts by providing a home for animals that have been rescued from the wild and need caring for, or homes for those animals that have been born in captivity and will never be able to return to the wild.

 Organisations such as Born Free argue that these initiatives do little to help the conservation or the long term survival of the species, stating the fact that there have been very few reintroduction programmes of captive born wildlife that have been successful, for certain species anyway.
-But there is evidence to suggest they are missing a lot of vital points.
+But there is evidence to the contrary and proof that they suggest they are missing a lot of vital points.
+Those less charitable may consider that last part willful.

-The Association of Zoos and Aquariums argue that reintroduction programmes are vital in stabilizing, re-establishing, or increasing in situ animal populations that have suffered significant declines, and have provided a list of species that have benefited from successful programmes in the past here.
+The Association of Zoos and Aquariums argue that reintroduction programmes are vital in stabilizing, re-establishing, or increasing in situ animal populations that have suffered significant declines, and have provided a list of species that have benefited from successful programmes in the past.

-Homing the animals in natural habitats in the wild and enabling them to survive and flourish themselves is just one way zoos provide vital resources to the conservation efforts.
+Homing the animals in their specific natural habitats in the wild and enabling them to survive and flourish themselves is just one way zoos provide vital resources to the conservation efforts.

 That is why there is a place for zoos alongside other alternatives such as true rehabilitation centres where wildlife is assisted only as much as is necessary and some at least are reintroduced fully back into the wild using a staging system.

-Fortunately successful rehabilitation programmes do not rely solely on reintroducing a captive born animal directly into the wild.
-There are a variety of stages and initiatives that will lead from captive born (or kept) animals being introduced and supported to wild born and raised animals.
+Successful rehabilitation programmes are not easy however, and do not rely solely on reintroducing a captive born animal directly into the wild.
+There are a variety of stages and initiatives that will lead from captive born (or kept) animals being introduced to a semi wild state, supported until they can fend for themselves )if ever) and hopefully eventually lead to a growing population of wild born and raised animals.
 This orang utan rehabilitation centre in Sarawak in Borneo is an excellent example of that.

 The truth however is that not all animals will be able to survive in the wild, and they will need to be housed somewhere.
+Zoos are one answer, sanctuaries and parks are another.
 Unfortunately opponents of wildlife captivity do not provide any solution of what to do with those animals if there was nowhere to keep them.

 If there were no zoos at all, where would these animals go exactly?